 - Teaching, training, or other instruction experience;

-- Experience using technology tools for teaching, presentations, or website content creation;
+- Experience using technology tools for teaching, presentations, or digital content creation;

 - Experience managing social media for a group or organization;